iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Operators Theory/Firmly Nonexpansive Operators.md

 ---
 ### **Non-Expansive Operators**
-Non-expansive is a subset of operator that has a Lipschitz constant of one.
+Fimrly Non-expansive is a subset of operator that has a Lipschitz constant of one.
-There are a lot of generalizations for this character for operators.
+All properties of the non-expansive operators are applicable to the class of firmly non-expansive operators.
-Here we starts with the slightly stronger characterization of all Lipschitz-1 Operator.
+There are many subcategories of firmly non-expansive operator and we will only discuss the properties of the class of the firmly non-expansive operator.

 #### **Def | Sub Categories of Nonexpansive Operators**